zhjpqq/scalenet/README.md

 ## Validation curves of ScaleNet & ResNet & EfficientNet

-ResNet: xmodels.tvm_resnet.py  whichi is forked from pytorch-official
+ResNet: ./xmodels.tvm_resnet.py ， which  is forked from pytorch-official

-EfficentNet: xmodels.fficientnet.py  which is forked from  https://github.com/lukemelas/EfficientNet-PyTorch
+EfficentNet: ./xmodels/efficientnet.py ， which is forked from  https://github.com/lukemelas/EfficientNet-PyTorch

 ![val-curves](images/compare-with-effb0-resnet50.png)